-The public review and comment period starts on July 26, 2021 and ends on September 14, 2021.
+The public review and comment period starts started on July 26, 2021 and ends ended on September 14, 2021.
 Comments received during the public review period of the Draft EIR will be reviewed and responded to in the Final EIR.
-The Final EIR will then be reviewed by the Imperial County Planning Commission and Board of Supervisors as a part of the procedures to certify the EIR.
+No comments on the Draft EIR were received during the public review period.
+The Final EIR will be reviewed by the Imperial County Planning Commission and Board of Supervisors as a part of the procedures to certify the EIR.